AqwamCreates/DataPredict-Neural/docs/Tutorials/GettingStartedWithDeepReinforcementLearning.md

 ## The Basics

-### Environment Feature Vector
+### Environment Feature Tensor

-An environment feature vector is a vector containing all the information related to model's environment.
+An environment feature tensor is a tensor containing all the information related to model's environment.
 It can contain as many information such as:

 * Distance